 You have the light, you have the backdrop and all of your objects placed to perfection.
 Now you need to take a photo that’s ¦ well ¦ flat.
 The only way to accomplish this is by getting height between you and the props.
 You might use a chair or ladder to take your photos from above.
 If you’re using the floor, you might be able to achieve the perfect flat shot by standing up over the display and photographing downward.
 Continue to play around with the composition as you photograph to see what looks best in each shot.

-Use photo editing software or apps to take your social media flat lay to the next level.
+Use photo editing software or apps to take your social media flat lay photography to the next level.
 A few simple edits or a preset filter can make a mediocre photo into a stunning work of photography!
 Even a minor photo edit can boost your social media engagement, especially on Instagram, and there are various photo editing apps for Instagram available on the internet.

 Connect with us today so we can show you some of the amazing flat lay work we’ve done for our clients.
 Let us take your social media to the next level!